Emerald tree monitor: Taxonomy

 Varanus prasinus was first described as Monitor viridis by John Edward Gray in 1831; however, Gray's original holotype (RMNH 4812 in the National Natural History Museum in Leiden) was lost and the species was redescribed by Schlegel eight years later as V. prasinus using the found specimen.
 The generic name Varanus is derived from the Arabic word waral (ورل), which translates to English as "monitor".
 Its specific name, prasinus, is Latin for the color green.

-Varanus prasinus is a member of the subgenus Euprepiosaurus.
-It is closely related to several other arboreal species; when combined, these are often referred to as the V. prasinus species group or species complex.
-In addition to V. prasinus, this species group, whose members are all allopatric, includes V. beccarii (Aru Islands), V. boehmei (Waigeo Island), V. bogerti (D'Entrecasteaux Archipelago), V. keithhornei (Cape York Peninsula), V. kordensis (Biak Island), V. macraei (Batanta Island), V. reisingeri (Misool Island) and V. telenesetes (Rossel Island).
+Varanus prasinus is a member of the subgenus Hapturosaurus and is closely related to several other arboreal species.
+However, this species may be paraphyletic, as V. bogerti was found to clade inside it.
+This indicates that V. prasinus may actually be composed of multiple species, although the paraphyly may instead be a result of introgression or incomplete lineage sorting.

+In addition to V. prasinus, this subgenus, whose members are all allopatric, includes V. beccarii (Aru Islands), V. boehmei (Waigeo Island), V. bogerti (D'Entrecasteaux Archipelago), V. keithhornei (Cape York Peninsula), V. kordensis (Biak Island), V. macraei (Batanta Island), V. reisingeri (Misool Island) and V. telenesetes (Rossel Island).